semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 ```

 :::note
-Substitute branch names (for example `main`, `$PAT`) and exported token according of your workspace or repository settings.
+Substitute branch names (for example `main`, `$PAT`) and exported tokens according to your workspace or repository settings.
 :::

 As a result, your Bitbucket repositories are now part of the [Projects](https://semgrep.dev/orgs/-/projects) page.

 :::info
-- Test Semgrep PR comments by submitting a test code from a rule in your [Rule board](https://semgrep.dev/orgs/-/board) that are in the **Comment** column.
+- Test Semgrep PR comments by submitting a test code from a rule in your [Rule board](https://semgrep.dev/orgs/-/board) that is in the **Comment** column.
 - Only rules that are in the **Comment** column of your [Rule board](https://semgrep.dev/orgs/-/board) create the PR comments.
 :::